panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 ## 3. Conclusion

-In JavaScript the are 2 common ways to remove properties from an object.
+In JavaScript, there are 2 common ways to remove properties from an object.

 The first, mutable, approach is to use the `delete object.property` operator.